-5,000 hectares of land supporting sustainable forage production
+9,000 hectares of land supporting sustainable forage production

-FEED SUCCESS Building on FEED successes and momentum, USDA in 2013 awarded ACDI/VOCA a cooperative agreement for a three-year follow-on project, so that it could continue supporting livestock and poultry sector growth through feed resource development.
-After its response to the major drought that hit Ethiopia in 2015, the project was extended further, through mid-2018, to mitigate the impact on farmers and their livestock, help with their recovery, and strengthen food security and household resilience.
+FEED SUCCESS Building on FEED I successes and momentum, in 2013 USDA awarded ACDI/VOCA a grant for a three-year follow on project, FEED II, so that it could continue supporting livestock- and poultry-sector growth through feed resource development.
+After its response to the major drought that hit Ethiopia in 2015, the project was extended further to aid in mitigation of the impact on farmers and their livestock, help with their recovery, and strengthen food security and household resilience.
+FEED III, awarded in late 2017, expanded the reach of its activities into new communities across Ethiopia.
 Supporting the Commercial Animal Feed Industry Proper formulation and processing maximize the use of feed.
 Good animal nutrition supports higher levels of productivity, efficiency, health, and profitability, particularly of animals with improved genetic potential.
 The geographic distribution and large memberships of cooperative unions in Ethiopia make them uniquely positioned to connect smallholder farmers to products and services.
-By introducing feed manufacturing into cooperative unions, FEED increases smallholder FEED UNION COMMERCIAL FEED PRODUCTION 10,000 9,222 8.000 6,289 FONS PER YEAR 6.000 4,000 2,592 2,478 2,000 1,452 344 2013 2015 2016 \$2,500,000 \$2,000,000 \$1,000,000 \$500,000 access to, and affordability of, high-quality animal feed.
-The project established 25 commercial enterprises, including six enterprises in Tigray, Amhara, Oromia, SNNPR, and one in the outskirts of the capital city of Addis Ababa.
-These union-led feed enterprises have increased national finished feed production capacity by 50 percent since the beginning of FEED I. FEED support consists of training on feed manufacturing as a business, technical aspects, such as formulation, quality control, equipment operation and maintenance, and in-kind support.
-The project invested nearly \$900,000 through grants leveraged with \$450,000 from grant recipients to buy equipment and build facilities.
+By introducing feed manufacturing into cooperative unions, FEED increased smallholder FEED UNION COMMERCIAL FEED PRODUCTION ONS PER YEAR 10,000 \$1,000.00 access to, and affordability of, quality animal feed.
+The project established 25 commercial enterprises, including six in each of Tigray, Amhara, Oromia, and SNNP regions and one in the outskirts of the capital city, Addis Ababa.
+These union-led feed enterprises increased national finished feed production capacity by 50 percent over that which existed at the beginning of FEED I. FEED support consisted of training on feed manufacturing as a business, technical aspects, such as formulation, quality control, equipment operation and maintenance, and in-kind support.
+The project invested nearly \$900,000 through grants leveraged with \$450,000 from grant recipients to procure equipment and build facilities.
 Despite many challenges, sales grew as new facilities came online and smallholder farmers-through training and marketing efforts-learned the benefits of these types of products and how to use them effectively.

-FEED INGREDIENT SUPPLY CHAIN AND MANUFACTURING BOOSTS PRODUCTIVITY 25 union-based feed manufacturing enterprises established 144 feed sales outlets established
+FEED INGREDIENT SUPPLY CHAIN AND MANUFACTURING BOOSTS PRODUCTIVITY 25 feed manufacturing cooperatives established 395 feed sales outlets established 1.8 million as dependent households within 1.8 million ag dependent households within 10 miles of a sales outlet